Electric car use by country

-As of December 2023, China had the largest stock of highway legal plug-in passenger cars with 10 million units, 46% of the global fleet in use.
+As of December 2023, China had the largest stock of highway legal plug-in passenger cars with 20.4 million units, almost half of the global fleet in use.
 China also dominates the plug-in light commercial vehicle and electric bus deployment, with its stock reaching over 500,000 buses in 2019, 98% of the global stock, and 247,500 electric light commercial vehicles, 65% of the global fleet.

-Europe had about 5.5 million plug-in passenger cars at the end of 2021, accounting for over 32% of the global stock.
-Europe also has the world's second largest electric light commercial vehicle stock, with about 220,000 vans.
-As of June 2025, cumulative sales in the United States totaled 2.32 million plug-in cars, with California listed as the largest U.S. plug-in regional market with 1 million plug-in cars sold by November 2021.
+Europe had about 11.8 million plug-in passenger cars at the end of 2023, accounting for around 30% of the global stock.
+Europe also has the world's second largest electric light commercial vehicle stock, with about 290,000 vans.
+As of June 2025, cumulative sales in the United States totaled 7.04 million plug-in cars since 2010, with California listed as the largest U.S. plug-in regional market with 1.77 million plug-in cars sold by 2023.

 As of December 2021, Germany is the leading European country with 1.38 million plug-in cars registered since 2010.

 Norway has the highest market penetration per capita in the world, and also has the world's largest plug-in segment market share of new car sales, 86.2% in 2021.
 Over 10% of all passenger cars on Norwegian roads were plug-ins in October 2018, and rose to 22% in 2021.

 The Netherlands has the highest density of EV charging stations in the world by 2019.